currinjs/CurrinJS/aio/content/guide/displaying-data.md

 more about template input variables in the [microsyntax](guide/template-syntax#microsyntax) section of the [Template Syntax](guide/template-syntax) page.

-Angular duplicates the `<li>` for each item in the list, setting the `hero` variable to the item (the hero) in the current iteration.
-Angular uses that variable as the context for the interpolation in the double curly braces.
+Currin duplicates the `<li>` for each item in the list, setting the `hero` variable to the item (the hero) in the current iteration.
+Currin uses that variable as the context for the interpolation in the double curly braces.